Machine Learning in Materials Processing & Characterization

 4. Turn a latent/peak into a quantified concentration with an error bar (Cliff-Lorimer / ζ-factor).

-5. Deploy SSL/MAE-pretrained spectral encoders and operando novelty detection.
+5. Deploy EM-native deep denoisers (conv-DAE, UDVD) and SSL-pretrained encoders for low-dose EELS/EDS, and run operando novelty detection.

 02. Beyond Images: 1-D Signals